dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     aren't known yet.

     We only calculate a pattern type schema for pattern variable declarations and pattern assignments.
-In matching contexts (switch cases and if-case statements), the pattern context type schema is not used, no downwards inference is performed from the pattern to the matched value expression, and no coercions or casts from `dynamic` are inserted in the matched value expression.
+In matching contexts (switch cases, if-case constructs), the pattern context type schema is not used, no downwards inference is performed from the pattern to the matched value expression, and no coercions or casts from `dynamic` are inserted in the matched value expression.

     *It would be hard to apply inference from cases in a switch to the value since there are multiple cases and it's not clear how to unify that.
-Even in if-case statements, it's not clear that downwards inference is desirable, since the intent of the pattern is to ask a question about the matched object, and not necessarily to try to force a certain answer.*
+Even in if-case constructs, it's not clear that downwards inference is desirable, since the intent of the pattern is to ask a question about the matched object, and not necessarily to try to force a certain answer.*

 2.  **Calculate the static type of the matched value.** A pattern always occurs in the context of some matched value.
 For pattern variable declarations, this is the initializer.
-For switches and if-case statements, it's the value being matched.
+For switches and if-case constructs, it's the value being matched.

     Using the pattern's type schema as a context type (if not in a matching